-Aurora @ Home: A@H is Aurora's strategic plan to address homelessness among families with dependent children developed by a collaborative of organizations serving Aurora since 2012.
-The collaborative consists of over 19 participating organizations representing the city of Aurora, Adams County, Arapahoe County, government and quasi-governmental agencies, nonprofit organizations, school districts, and community representatives.
-The program provides housing and services to families who are homeless or who are at-risk of becoming homeless.
+Aurora @ Home: A@H is Aurora's strategic plan to address homelessness among families with dependent children as well as individuals experiencing homelessness developed by a collaborative of organizations serving Aurora since 2012.
+The collaborative consists of over 18 participating organizations representing the city of Aurora, Adams County, Arapahoe County, government and quasi-governmental agencies, nonprofit organizations, school districts, and community representatives.
+The collaborative seeks to coordinate the provision of housing and services to families who are homeless or who are at-risk of becoming homeless.